LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_04_26_R_learning.md

 **Rengine**
 Rengine class is the interface between an instance of R and the Java VM.
 Due to the fact that R has no threading support, you can run only one instance of R withing a multi-threaded application.
 There are two ways to use R from Java: individual call and full event loop.
 See the Rengine constructor for details. eval(java.lang.String s)  Parses and evaluates an R expression and returns the result.

+**What's a matrix?**
+In R, a matrix is a collection of elements of the same data type (numeric, character, or logical) arranged into a fixed number of rows and columns.
+Since you are only working with rows and columns, a matrix is called two-dimensional.

+You can construct a matrix in R with the matrix() function.
+Consider the following example:

+matrix(1:9, byrow = TRUE, nrow = 3)
+In the matrix() function:

+The first argument is the collection of elements that R will arrange into the rows and columns of the matrix.
+Here, we use 1:9 which is a shortcut for c(1, 2, 3, 4, 5, 6, 7, 8, 9).
+The argument byrow indicates that the matrix is filled by the rows.
+If we want the matrix to be filled by the columns, we just place byrow = FALSE.
+The third argument nrow indicates that the matrix should have three rows.